 - Forced 1-2 weeks vacations 2-3 times a year with rebooting travels

-- Stick-and-carrot-based self-praise strategy that keeps me motiviated, rewarded and satisfied.
+- Stick-and-carrot-based self-praise strategy that keeps me motivated, rewarded, and satisfied.

 - Regular walks

 One more thing.
-It's very important to balance aspects of life: work, relations, relatives, friends, sports, etc. It's really essential not to let the life got skewed by one of its aspects.
+It's very important to balance aspects of life: work, relations, relatives, friends, sports, etc. It's really essential not to let life get skewed by one of its aspects.

 One of the popular opinions is that burnout does not really exist.

-I believe it to be very mindset, lifestyle and habits specific.
+I believe it to be very mindset, lifestyle, and habits specifically.
 The way you approach your work really matters.
 Either you work irregularly but hard or regularly and gently.

-That's why somebody hardly ever get burned and somebody does.
+That's why somebody hardly ever gets burned and somebody does.

 There is one thing I'm sure about.
-If burnout was more widely discussed 4-5 years ago, I wouldn't have likely got in the situation above.
+If burnout was more widely discussed 4-5 years ago, I wouldn't have likely gotten into the situation above.